How to Cool a Greenhouse

 The power of moisture, and evaporating water, creates a cooling effect of up to 20°.
 There are two ways we do this in the dome.

 An evaporative cooler, also known as a swamp cooler, is a device that cools air through the evaporation of water.
-The temperature of dry air can be dropped significantly through the phase transition of liquid water to water vapor (evaporation).
 This can cool air using much less energy than refrigeration or air conditioning.
-In arid climates, evaporative cooling of air has the added benefit of conditioning the air with more moisture for the comfort of building occupants.
+In arid climates, evaporative cooling of air has the added benefit of conditioning the air with more moisture.

 For solar-powered applications, we recommend Southwest Solar’s evaporative coolers.
-We have an 18″ swamp cooler in our 26′ dome, and we recently installed a 24″ in a customer’s 33′ Dome in Las Animas, CO.
+We have an 18″ swamp cooler in our 26′ dome.
 For 110V models, we recommend a window-mounted unit, like the one shown above.
 These have a smaller opening that will mount through the glazing similar to our fan units.
 We usually go with the manufacturer’s recommendation based on square footage.
 They get better efficiency if mounted towards the west for late-day cooling.

 keep your greenhouse cool

 Misting systems can be set on various types of timers or humidistat controllers.
-The light spray of water is effective at cooling the space, but use it judiciously to avoid too much moisture leading to mold or fungus.
-As simple as it sounds, our misting system included in the Desert Cooling Package connects easily to a garden hose or drip irrigation system.
-The full-surround misting system cools your greenhouse with evaporative cooling principles.
+The light spray of water is effective at cooling the space but use it judiciously to avoid too much moisture leading to mold or fungus.
+Our misting system included in the Desert Cooling Package connects easily to a garden hose or drip irrigation system.

 Misting Spray Nozzle

 If you are just building your new Growing Dome, and live in a warmer climate, it is important to use raised bed materials that do not retain heat.
-Pavestone and other retaining wall beds look absolutely amazing, but they can increase the temperature of your greenhouse in the summer.
-Building raised beds out of lumber will reduce the amount of heat stored in the raised bed materials.
+Pavestone and other retaining wall beds look amazing, but they can increase the temperature of your greenhouse in the summer.
+Building raised beds out of lumber will reduce the amount of heat stored in the raised beds.

 Also, refer to our greenhouse planting schedule for a list of summer crops.